singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 If the value of this function is positive, we assign it to class 1, otherwise, we assign it to class -1.

+A simple issue in this approach is that there are infinite number of hyperplanes possible that can divide a perfect distribution.

 {% include lazyload.html image_src="https://i.ibb.co/Q9X5Mdr/Screenshot-2020-04-26-at-11-50-26-PM.png" image_alt="Infinite possible hyerplanes in SVM" image_title="Infinite possible hyerplanes in SVM" %}

-A simple issue in this approach is that there is an infinite number of hyperplanes possible that can divide a perfect distribution.
+The problem reduces to choosing the best hyperplane possible which divides the observations into two parts.

 A natural choice is to find the perpendicular distance of each observation from the potential hyperplanes, the one which produces the maximum `margin` from both the sides is chosen as the hyperplane.